oasis-main/oasis-rpi/README.md

 ## Introduction

-oasis-grow, developed by Oasis-X, is an open-source toolkit for controlled environment cultivation, remote monitoring, and data collection.
-It is maintained with the goal of making the capabilities of automated gardening, precision agriculture, and cell culturing available to everyone.
+oasis-grow, developed by Oasis-X, is an open-source toolkit for Controlled Environment Agriculture that enables sensing, data collection, environmental control, automation, and remote monitoring applications.
+It is a configurable vertical farm nervous system, right out of the box.
+This codebase is maintained with the goal to offer the capabilities of available to everyone.
 Users are encouraged to contribute data, projects, and technical expertise.
 See [Contributing](#contributing) for details.

 This repository contains:
-1. Python scripts for monitoring the grow environment and interfacing with peripherals sensors and devices,
+1. Python scripts for monitoring the growing environment and interfacing with peripherals sensors and devices
-2. Configuration files for peripheral hardware,
+2. Configuration files for grow parameters, peripheral hardware, access control, and device_state.
-3. An Arduino source file for use with sensors and LEDs,
+3. Arduino/microcontroller "minion" files for use with sensors and LEDs
-4. Shell scripts for installing and configuring necessary packages.
+4. Shell scripts for installing and configuring necessary packages

-All functions can be deployed with a RaspberryPi (for networking, scheduling, task management, & control) + an Arduino (for precision sensors, LED management, and other real-time applications).
-The resulting system is controllable via shell or web interface (currently in Beta).
+All functions can be deployed with a RaspberryPi (networking, scheduling, task management, & control) + an Arduino (precision sensors, LED management, other real-time applications).
+The resulting system is controllable via command line or web interface at https://dashboard.oasis-x.io

 ## Table of Contents